firmai/ImputeGAP/imputegap/recovery/README.md

 ### MCAR
 MCAR selects random series and remove block at random positions until a total of W of all points of time series are missing.
-This scenario uses random number generator with fixed seed and will produce the same blocks every run.
+This pattern uses random number generator with fixed seed and will produce the same blocks every run.

 <table>
     <tbody>Definition</tbody>